 We need to make sure that we have a transition of power in the leadership of the Democratic Party.

-This crack up is just beginning.
+This crackup is just beginning.

 It really is.

-Let me go to, before I get to Senator Ron Johnson, I mean, his opening statement was was amazing today, and what happened in the Senate is amazing today.
+Let me go to, before I get to Senator Ron Johnson, I mean, his opening statement was amazing today, and what happened in the Senate is amazing today.

 We've gone through chapter and verse.

-The US Constitution, in the case of Pennsylvania, uh the state constitution, and the in the case of Wisconsin focused on state law, the US Constitution, uh court precedence, the the case in Georgia based on the US Constitution, the legislature should be making the decisions.
+The law and the Constitution, the U.S. Constitution, in the case of Pennsylvania, the state constitution, and in the case of Wisconsin, focused on state law, the U.S. Constitution, court precedents, the case in Georgia based on the U.S. Constitution.

-You can't have a two, you know, two varying signature verification systems uh or a consent decree made by the Secretary of State without bringing in the state legislature to to put their approval on it, which was constitutionally sound the way they did it was not.
+You can't have Two varying signature verification systems or a consent decree made by the Secretary of State without bringing in the state legislature to put their approval on it, which was constitutionally sound.

-I mean, it's it's all here.
+I mean, it's all here.

 But four justices on this court can't be bothered with addressing what the statutes require to assure that absentee ballots are lawfully cast.